PaddyQuinn/InstaGroups/README.txt

    is displayed.
 The username serves as the label for the caption.
 If there is no caption nothing is displayed directly after the username.
    Then the time and likes are displayed, separatde by a heart icon.
-   Finally, a link to the user's Instagram is displayed.
+   Finally, a link to that Instagram post is displayed.
 There are no labels to go along with the minimalist design but it is clear what each part of the cell does.
 -> A separate display for up to 5 tags is not displayed.
 This was a UI